sprakbankental/braxen/README.md

 # Braxen 1.0

-This is the public repository for Braxen, software and data for Swedish pronunciations for speech science and speech technology.
+This is the public repository for **Braxen**, a software and dataset providing Swedish pronunciations for speech science and speech technology.

-Beware that this is a first release of Braxen.
+Please note that this is the first release of Braxen.
-The resource will be developed, and the main resource is continuously refined and updated.
+The resource is under active development and will be continuously refined and updated.

-For future proofing, consider putting a download and transformation in your pipeline, to ensure access to updates.
+To future-proof your workflow, consider incorporating an automated download and transformation process to ensure access to updates.

-- Documentation is found under `/docs`
+- Documentation can be found in
+`/docs`.
-- The lexicon resource itself is found under `/dict`
+- The lexicon resource is located in
+`/dict`.
-- Validation and conversion scripts are in ``/p5m/scripts`
+- Validation and conversion scripts are available in `/p5m/scripts`.